Open Bible Data Home About News OET Key

 False prophecy

-Verses 1-11 discuss false prophets and people who practice divination.
-These are people who claim that their message comes from Yahweh, but they encourage people to worship idols instead of Yahweh.
-(See: false-prophet and divination)
+Verses 1–11 discuss false prophets and people who practice divination.
+These are people would encourage people to worship idols instead of Yahweh and therefore Yahweh commanded that they must be put to death.
+(See: falseprophet and divination)

 Abominations

-Anything that is sinful or ceremonially impure according to the law is called an abomination in this chapter.
+Anything that is sinful or ceremonially impure according to the law is called an “abomination” in this chapter.
 The sinful things include people who worship idols, items used for idol worship, and anything associated with idolatry.
-(See: detest and wicked)
+(See: abomination)

 Hypothetical conditions